tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/Printing In LiveCode.md

 On Linux systems you will need a recent version of GTK installed in order to display the OS printer dialog.
-If you don't have this installed, LiveCode will display its own printer dialog which has been built as a stack and script library.
-This dialog mimics the standard system printer dialog and sets the LiveCode printing global properties directly.
+If you don't have this installed, The engine will display its own printer dialog which has been built as a stack and script library.
+This dialog mimics the standard system printer dialog and sets the printing global properties directly.

-> **Tip:** You may force LiveCode to use its own internal print settings
+> **Tip:** You may force the engine to use its own internal print settings
 > dialog by setting the `systemPrintSelector`global property to false.
-> Advanced users may customize the printer dialog that LiveCode uses by
+> Advanced users may customize the printer dialog that the engine uses by
 > running `toplevel "print dialog"`or `toplevel "page setup"`in the
 > Message Box.
 Remember to save a copy of the stack as it will be
-> overwritten each time you upgrade your copy of LiveCode.
+> overwritten each time you upgrade your copy.

-> **Important:** The LiveCode print and page setup dialogs must be
+> **Important:** The print and page setup dialogs must be
 > included in a standalone application if you use them.
 Ensure that the
 > check box Print Dialog is turned on in the Standalone Application
 > Settings dialog for your application.
 You do not need to include these